By Tim Lambert

 In 1920 the Conservatives staged a coup in Bolivia and regained power.
 In the 1920s mining in Bolivia flourished but after the Wall Street Crash in 1929 the Bolivian economy suffered severely.

 In July 1932 border disputes led to the Chaco War between Bolivia and Paraguay.
 The war went very badly for Bolivia and many of her men died in the conflict.
 The war ended in 1935 but in 1936 army officers staged a coup.
 They introduced a regime they called military socialism and they nationalized the holdings of the American Standard Oil Company.

 However in 1952 the MNR launched a revolution and returned to power in Bolivia.
 They then embarked on a program of reform.
 The three biggest tin companies in Bolivia were nationalized and universal suffrage was introduced (everybody was given the vote).

 However in the mid-1950s Bolivia suffered from high inflation.
 Faced with economic troubles the Bolivian government turned to the USA for help.
 The USA gave loans and the economy stabilized but in 1964 the army staged another coup.

 For most of the next 18 years Bolivia endured military dictatorship.
 Despite the repression, the Bolivian economy boomed and the population grew rapidly.
 However, in the early 1980s, the economy took a downturn.
 Faced with mass demonstrations and international condemnation the last junta stepped down and Congress was restored.
 In 1982 Hernando Siles Zuazo became president of Bolivia.

 However the Bolivian economy flagged from 1999 but it began to grow again in 2003.
 Then in 2005 left-wing Evo Morales was elected president with plans to nationalize industry.
 Morales was re-elected president of Bolivia in 2009.

 Today Bolivia remains a poor country but it is rich in resources.
 Perhaps its greatest resource is tourism and it has beautiful scenery and wildlife.
-Despite the recession of 2009 the economy of Bolivia recovered and today its growing steadily.
+Bolivia suffered in the recession of 2009 but the economy recovered.
+Today the Bolivian economy is growing steadily.
 Bolivia is becoming more prosperous and there is reason to be hopeful about its future.
-Today the population of Bolivia is 10.9 million.
+Today the population of Bolivia is 11 million.